Program Areas

 — Scott Kohler in "Casebook for The Foundation: A Great American Secret"

-And for almost 25 years, our LISC AmeriCorps progam has placed passionate, community-minded people with partner CDCs in neighborhoods where we work.
+And for more than 25 years, our LISC AmeriCorps progam has placed passionate, community-minded people with partner CDCs in neighborhoods where we work.
 LISC AmeriCorps members help engage residents in revitalization projects and bolster the staffing and capacity of the organizations where they work.

 Our Creative Placemaking initiative invests in neighborhood arts and culture infrastructure to strengthen communities and create local opportunities for commerce, employment and cultural expression.
 This is a new approach for most community developers, one we know is vital to maintaining neighborhood diversity and identity.
 To that end, LISC is training and guiding local development groups to integrate the arts and artists into revitalization work—to nurture both the transformation, and the soul, of a neighborhood at the same time.